ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-    only valid if the contents of the condition are present elsewhere in the [Passport](#passport) and such content is both valid (e.g. hasn’t expired; signature of embedded token has been verified against the public key; etc.) and such content is accepted by the Claim Clearinghouse (e.g. the issuer is trusted; the source field meets any policy criteria that has been established, etc.).
+    only valid if the contents of the condition are present elsewhere in the [Passport](#passport) and such content is both valid (e.g. hasn’t expired; signature of embedded token has been verified against the public key; etc.) and if such content is accepted by the Passport Clearinghouse (e.g. the issuer is trusted; the source field meets any policy criteria that has been established, etc.).

--   A Claim Clearinghouse MUST always check for the presence of the condition field and if present it MUST only accept the Passport Visa Object if it can confirm that the condition has been met.
+-   A Passport Clearinghouse MUST always check for the presence of the condition field and if present it MUST only accept the Passport Visa if it can confirm that the condition has been met.

--   In the process of finding a matching condition, a Claim Clearinghouse SHOULD ignore Passport Visa Objects that also have a condition, or otherwise MUST avoid deep nesting of condition evaluation (i.e. avoid condition loops, stack overflows, etc).
+-   In the process of finding a matching condition, a Passport Clearinghouse SHOULD ignore Passport Visa Objects that also have a condition, or otherwise MUST avoid deep nesting of condition evaluation (i.e. avoid condition loops, stack overflows, etc).